 The street is extremely interesting to venture down, but don’t be surprised if you suddenly have to jump out of the way of a vespa (or two).

 Also located at the end of Chinatown’s Yaowarat Road is Wat Traimit, or the Temple of the Golden Buddha.
-A 5.5 ton solid gold Buddha what was discovered by accident while being moved to its current location.
+A 5.5 ton solid gold Buddha was discovered accidentally while being moved to its current location.
 What do I mean “by accident”?
 Let me tell you.

 The Golden Buddha was originally covered in stucco and colored glass in an effort to conceal its true value.
-During one attempt to move the extremely heavy statue, the ropes broke, resulting in some of the plaster chipping off to reveal the gold statue underneath.
-Following this discovery, the plaster was carefully removed and the statue thoroughly inspected before it’s final transport to Wat Traimit on February 14, 2010.
+During one attempt to move the extremely heavy statue, the ropes broke.
+This resulted in a portion of the plaster chipping away to reveal the gold statue underneath.
+Following this insane discovery, the rest of the plaster was carefully removed and the statue thoroughly inspected before its final transport to Wat Traimit on February 14, 2010.
 On display at the temple are pieces of plaster from the original covering, as well as photos taken during the process of removal.